History and Future of the United States Marine Corps Memorial of Golden, Colorado

 In 2015 a very ambitious Girl Scout already started the improvements in the achievement of her “Girl Scout Gold Award”.
 Girl Scout Debra Zerr volunteered her, family’s time, and raised funds to put in the first proposed gravel path on the southside of the memorial, at the location as designated by Matrix Design Group.
 Debra also wrote a brief history of the site and maintains her pamphlet in a box at the site for visitors to read.
 Army Veteran, Allen W. Fredenburg a retired Professional Land Surveyor and I (Dean Glorso) helped to direct Debra in the procedures used in laying out the new walking path.
 This path led to one of the major design features in the remodel plan – the Walk Home!

-Some clean-up and cosmetic improvements were made prior to the 40th Anniversary this August 26, 2017, but the bigger goal is to have all the formal, more costly renovation improvements complete well before the 50th Anniversary in August 2027.
+Some clean-up and cosmetic improvements were made prior to the 40th Anniversary on August 26, 2017, but the bigger goal is to have all the formal, more costly renovation improvements complete well before the 50th Anniversary in August 2027.
 At the USA TRI-Centennial in 2076, the time capsule that was set at the site in 1976 will be opened for the first time since its placement.

 Dean F. Glorso, V.P.
 USMC Memorial Foundation